orianebro/PhD_Oriane/pages/hls__Vezy et al. - 2023 - Modeling soil-plant functioning of intercrops usin.md

   hl-color:: green
   id:: 655dc51a-0e56-49bd-a883-efe2125f79b1
   hl-stamp:: 1700644196306
-	- to ensure the formalisms could be used for in silico comparisons of species mixtures or management, for example by calculating their land equivalent ratio (LER) as shown by Launay et al. (2009) ls-type:: annotation hl-page:: 3 hl-color:: green
+	- to ensure the formalisms could be used for in silico comparisons of species mixtures or management, for example by calculating their land equivalent ratio (LER) as shown by Launay et al. (2009) [[@Exploring options for managing strategies for pea–barley intercropping using a modeling approach]] ls-type:: annotation hl-page:: 3 hl-color:: green